tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 on determining the correct epoch), but MAY opt to discard such out-of-epoch records.

-Although KeyUpdate MUST be acknowledged, it is possible for the ACK to be lost, in which case the sender of the KeyUpdate will retransmit it.
+Although KeyUpdates MUST be acknowledged, it is possible for the ACK to be lost, in which case the sender of the KeyUpdate will retransmit it.
-Implementations MUST retain the ability to ACK the KeyUpdate for up to 2MSL.
-It is RECOMMENDED that they do so by retaining the pre-update keying material, but they MAY do so by responding to messages which appear to be out-of-epoch with a canned ACK message; in this case, implementations SHOULD rate limit how often they send such ACKs.
+The receiver of the KeyUpdate MUST retain the ability to ACK the KeyUpdate for up to 2MSL.
+It is RECOMMENDED that they do so by retaining the pre-update keying material, but they MAY remove the pre-update keying material only upon receipt and successful decryption of a message using the new keys.

 # Connection ID Updates